 The final and arguably most complicated step outlined in this short article is the process of aligning teams, suppliers, and all stakeholders around the objectives, the execution portfolio and importantly, their role in helping to achieve and execute.
 This is made significantly more challenging in the current largely home working distant working mode within which we find ourselves.

 Whilst online collaboration tools have undoubtedly had a positive effect, we believe one of the biggest ways to align teams and stakeholders is to create a single view of both the short and long-term execution plan and more specifically live execution views of how everybody’s contribution makes headway towards achieving the objectives.

-Traditionally, this involved a large programme management office who through a combination of email, face-to-face harassment and gentle nudging would collate the latest execution view and provide analysis and commentary on the current state of execution.
+Traditionally, this involved a large programme management office that, through a combination of email, face-to-face harassment and gentle nudging, would collate the latest execution view and provide analysis and commentary on the current state of execution.